 Realistic self-esteem is possible when you set measurable goals, gradually up the ante so that you can see progress, and seek trustworthy feedback.
 So if you're a writer, you might commit yourself to blogging every day.
 You might up the ante by making your blogs more complex and then ask an experienced editor for comments.

 Better to take it slow.
 Once you shed your initial (arrogant) high, you may feel you are "winging it" for the first months or even a year or so in a new role.
 You are, and it's better to be realistic than overconfident.
 When you're new and don't know the standards, you're especially likely to misjudge.
 The proof comes as you meet expectations week to week, and rise to new challenges.
 Then one day you can say "I'm a HR manager with a staff of six," and feel fine.

 If you never reach that point, you may suffer from what psychologists define as "chronic impostor" feelings.
-Some people (often female) believe that they've covering up for their ineptitude or stupidity by working overtime, mastering office politics, or avoiding the more difficult tasks.
+Some people (often female) believe that they must cover up their ineptitude or stupidity by working overtime, manipulating office politics, or avoiding the more difficult tasks.

 Feeling inadequate can get so extreme it's bizarre.
 Ellen, an Oxford philosopher, tortures herself over every word of her papers.
 "It's completely inefficient," she admits, since she typically throws out numerous "first drafts."
 But she's afraid that if she isn't absolutely careful, she'll look dumb.
 Dumb?
 Well, Ellen feels she lacks the "quality of mind" of a true philosopher.
 In conversation with colleagues, she continually evaluates their "quality of mind" and assumes that they are evaluating hers.

-The trouble here is a dramatic version of what happens when we worry about who we are rather than what we've trying to accomplish.
+The trouble here is a dramatic version of what happens when we worry about who we are rather than what we're trying to accomplish.
 Ellen isn't dumb, but her emotions are and she's let them get the upper hand.
 Your talent will come through when you stop thinking about it.